mercury-protocol/mcy-sgx-gramine/docs/user_script_requirements.md

   def train_batch(batch, model, optimizer):
       <training algorithm implementation>
   ```
 Plus it can have any user defined arguments which shall be created with `create_extra_training_args`.
+This is for creating objects for the lifetime of the full training cycle - for example a learning rate scheduler which needs to know the number of batches and the current batch.
   ```
   def create_extra_training_args(data_loader: DataLoader, optimizer: Optimizer):
       <creating scheduler and progress bar objects>